SravanthiSinha/holbertonschool-datastructures_algorithms/0x06-graphs/README.md

 * 0-graph_create.c - Contains a function that allocates memory to store a graph_t structure, and initializes its content

+* 1-graph_add_vertex.c - Contains a function that adds a vertex to an existing graph

 ## Resources:
 * [[EYNTK] Graphs](https://intranet.hbtn.io/concepts/86)
 * [Graphs Wiki](https://en.wikipedia.org/wiki/Graph_%28abstract_data_type%29)